Showing posts with label Fiction. Show all posts

 Description:

-Add to this list Elizabeth Gonzalez James's tantalizing title, The Bullet Swallower.
+Add to this list Elizabeth Gonzalez James's tantalizing title and novel, The Bullet Swallower.
 What kind of story could such a title allude to?
 Magicians?
 Gun fighters?
 Medical patients?
 Definitely intriguing enough to lure me in.
 And I wasn't in any way disappointed.

 Antonio's current plan?
 Rob a train across the border in Houston which he had heard was carrying gold.
 He convinces his younger brother, Hugo, to help him, but their plans run afoul and the Sonoros find themselves on the wrong side of the Texas Rangers.

-The book follows Antonio on his nail-biting journey through the desert as he is simultaneously hunted by the Rangers, while at the same time doggedly seeking to meet up with these same lawmen so he can enact revenge on their leader.
+The book follows Antonio on his nail-biting journey through the desert as he is simultaneously hunted by the Rangers as well as doggedly seeking to meet up with these same lawmen to enact revenge on their leader.

 He'd run from one certain death to another, and his chances of finding the Rangers were as good a finding a teardrop in the ocean.
 He hadn't seen a footprint in days, and he feared the silence and darkness and dead trees would swallow him...